1894 Morgan Silver Dollar Value (2026 Guide): Errors List, ā€œOā€, ā€œSā€ & No Mint Mark Worth

 The Obverse Of The 1894 Morgan Silver Dollar

 The obverse showcases a left-facing profile of Lady Liberty, modeled after Anna Willess Williams, a Philadelphia schoolteacher whose classical profile George T. Morgan believed epitomized American ideals.
-Liberty wears a Phrygian cap, a close-fitting cap originally worn by inhabitants of ancient Phrygia and freed Roman slaves to show they were free.
+Liberty wears a Phrygian cap — originally worn by freed Roman slaves as a symbol of liberty — inscribed with the word “LIBERTY.”

-The cap is inscribed with “LIBERTY” and adorned with cotton and wheat, symbolizing America’s agricultural prosperity.
-Above Liberty’s head appears the inscription “E PLURIBUS UNUM,” meaning “out of many, one”.
-The coin also features 13 stars representing the original 13 colonies.
+The cap is adorned with cotton and wheat, symbolizing America’s agricultural prosperity.
+Above Liberty’s head appears the inscription “E PLURIBUS UNUM,” meaning “out of many, one.”
+Thirteen stars representing the original colonies ring the design.

-Designer Morgan’s initial “M” appears at the base of Liberty’s neck.
-The date “1894” is displayed below.
-The entire design showcases rich detail, fully demonstrating Morgan’s artistic talent and the high standards of the U.S. Mint.
+Designer Morgan’s initial “M” appears at the base of Liberty’s neck, and the date “1894” is displayed below.
+The entire design showcases rich detail and exceptional artistic craftsmanship.

 The Reverse Of The 1894 Morgan Silver Dollar